Energy Conservation and Efficiency

 Energy Efficiency and Conservation Initiatives

 The department of Planning and Facilities Management pursues energy efficiency and conservation opportunities on an ongoing basis.
-We also have an ongoing collaboration with the District of Columbia Sustainable Energy Utility to achieve mutual sustainable energy goals.
+We also have an ongoing collaboration (new window) with the District of Columbia Sustainable Energy Utility to achieve mutual sustainable energy goals.

 District Heating and Cooling: Georgetown’s Central Utility Plant supplies the Main and Medical Campuses with district heating and cooling to control temperatures in our buildings.
 By using centralized boilers and chillers, and piping steam and chilled water across the campus, the university is able to achieve significant efficiencies through scale.
 We continuously explore and pursue opportunities for further efficiency through centralized equipment upgrades.

 Retrofits at Central Heating and Cooling Plant: Georgetown’s Office of Utilities and Energy Management regularly upgrades the Central Plant, providing ongoing efficiencies.
 Most recently as of FY17, projects like the installation of a new efficient chiller, variable frequency drives for water pumps, utility plant LED lighting retrofits and insulation of chilled water pipes are saving energy at the central plant.
-A 2014 boiler fan upgrade, steam trap repairs and a de-aerator project also cut an estimated annual 2,508 metric tons of CO2e, equal to taking about 528 cars off the road each year.
+A 2014 boiler fan upgrade, steam trap repairs and a de-aerator project (new window) also cut an estimated annual 2,508 metric tons of CO2e, equal (new window) to taking about 528 cars off the road each year.